 No one enjoys missing out on sleep.
 A poor night’s rest leaves you feeling tired, maybe a little grumpy.
 But it won’t just bring down your mood – missing sleep can also cause fertility issues.
-It turns out that missing out on your beauty sleep not only makes you feel groggy – it affects your entire body, right down to the triggers and mechanics involved in conceiving!
+It turns out that sleep and fertility go hand in hand: missing out on your beauty sleep not only makes you feel groggy.
+It also affects your entire body, right down to the triggers and mechanics involved in conceiving!
 If you are trying for a baby, here are a few reasons to make sure you get a good night’s rest and some ideas on how to do it.

 We’ve talked about the role of hormones in fertility before, but one in particular – leptin – is tied to how well you sleep.
 Leptin plays a role in female fertility by stimulating the production of Gonadotropin-releasing hormone (GnRH).
 Sleep deprivation reduces leptin levels, which can disrupt the sequence of hormones responsible for ovulation, starting with GnRH.